Table of Contents

 - Convenient for senior cats to access their bathroom

 - Cats can scatter litter over the low sides

 - Does not eliminate odors

-5. LitterMaid Self-Cleaning Litter Box (Automatically Cleans & Reduces Odors)
+5. LitterMaid Self-Cleaning Litter Box (Best Self-Cleaning Option)

 If you have a bit more money to spend, why not make your life easier and purchase a self-cleaning litter tray like the LitterMaid Self-Cleaning Litter Box?
-I love the look of this litter tray, but personally I don’t have that much money to spend on the cat’s bathroom.
-However, if you can afford to spend more I think this looks like a great solution for senior cats.
+I love the look of this litter tray, but personally, I don’t have that much money to spend on the cat’s bathroom.
+However, if you can afford to pay more, I think this is a great solution for senior cats.

-The winning feature of this litter tray though is that it is self-cleaning.
-There are motion sensors on the machine that take note of when your cat uses the litter box.
-The built-in rake will then clean the litter box after use so there is no scooping required.
-If you’re crazy for cats but not crazy for mess, this litter pan will do the dirty work for you.
+What I think is the winning feature of this litter tray, though, is that it is self-cleaning.
+Motion sensors on the machine take note of when your cat uses the litter box.
+The built-in rake then cleans the litter box after use, so no scooping is required.
+If you’re crazy for cats but not crazy for their mess, this automatic litter box will do the dirty work for you.
 Cats also prefer clean litter trays!

 - Entrance ramp to help older cats access their toilet easily

 - Low maintenance and requires no daily scooping

 - Carbon filters and automatic waste removal to reduce odors